sergey-sonkin/Food-Pantry-Tools/README.md

 I've been volunteering at my local food pantry for almost a decade at this point.

-Over the years, I've found opportunities to tackle some of the technical challenges we've been facing by applying some of the techniques I learned at UChicago.
-I've uploaded a few of them.
+Over the years, I've found opportunities to tackle some of the technical challenges we've faced.
+I've uploaded a few of my solutions.

-## drivers.py: Driver delivery routes

-Every Tuesday we deliver food to clients who are unable to come to us.
-Previously creating driver delivery routes was a manual process that involved a map of our town, a whiteboard marker, and twenty minutes of planning each week.
-This the goal of this tool was to completely eliminate that.

 ## nc.ipynb and fb.ipynb: Ingesting data from local food bank